captdeaf/keybard/README.md

 ## Terminology

-Vial, QMK, and other projects overload various terms.
+Vial and QMK overload various terms.
 I'm trying to keep them separate for this project.

 - Keymap: Physical keys to key strings.